-- This work must be presented as an essay of 2,000 words that contains appropriate figures and referencing. - Examples may originate from material covered in the course, or may come from your own research. - The precise title is provided through the VLE at the start of the unit.
+- This work must be presented as an essay of 2,000 words that contains appropriate figures and referencing. - Examples may originate from material covered in the course, or may come from your own research. - The precise title is provided through the VLE.

-Assessment 2: Complete a series of short answer questions and problems relating to the theory and application of DNA technology.
-This will include some data handling questions connected to the teaching delivered in the unit.
+Assessment 2: Complete a series of short answer questions and problems relating to the material covered in the teaching delivered in the unit.

-• The exact questions are provided through the VLE at the start of the unit.
+• The exact questions are provided through the VLE.